 Fewer Formalities

 In contrast, LLCs tend to have significantly fewer formalities, thus providing a more flexible operational framework.
-For instance, getting a specific activity approved only requires the approval of the LLC members and not an entire board of directors.
+For instance, getting a specific activity approved only requires the approval of the LLC members and not the entire board of directors.

 Better Profit Distribution

-With everything LLC-related, “flexibility” is the key word.
+With everything LLC-related, “flexibility” is the keyword.
 Profit distribution is no different.

 In an S Corp, shares are used to distribute profit, with every share being worth equally.
 So, naturally, shareholders with more shares receive more profit.